 I will rate the design an 8 out of 10 for the comfortable and safe design.

-Full HD display is a far-fetched dream when you intend to buy a BUDGET Smartphone.
-But hold on to your nerves dude!
+The full HD display is a far-fetched dream when you intend to buy a BUDGET Smartphone.
+But hold on to your nerves, dude!
 Moto G5s Plus comes with a full HD IPS LCD display!
-It’s charismas and the Santa is pretty generous!
+It’s charismas, and the Santa is pretty generous!

 5.2 Inches is the size of the Full High Definition IPS LCD Display.
 The resolution is 1080 into 1920 pixels.
-The PPI density is close to 424 ppi.
+The PPI density is close to 424 PPI.
 The display is pretty bright and workable in outdoors when the sun is shining brightly.
 The display settings are equipped with loads of functions like adaptive brightness and adjustable color temperature.
-Moto G5s Plus Review.

 Moto G5S Plus Full Specifications